 BIO:

 Richard Kaplan is a award-winning producer and pioneer in the journalism industry.
 His expertise and experiences in TV news span 40 years of in-depth reporting and innovative producing on national and international stories and shows.
 Kaplan has received numerous awards for his work, including 47 Emmy Awards, 4 Overseas Press Club Awards, and 3 George Foster Peabody Awards.
-Kaplan's career has lead him to launch his own media consulting business, known as KAPLAN MEDIA PARTNERS.
+Kaplan's career has lead him to launch his own media consulting business, known as KAPLAN MEDIA PARTNERS (KMP).

 KMP’s first client was Aaron Sorkin and the HBO program THE NEWSROOM, where Kaplan was hired to be a Creative Consultant beginning with Season Two.
 Writing began in September of 2012.
 In February of 2013 Kaplan was employed to consult and co-produce a historic documentary of former President George Bush- “41 on 41"- for the Bush Library and family.
 In April of 2013 Kaplan was given the job of overseeing all live productions on shows at THE FUSE NETWORK.
 Kaplan was also tasked with reorganizing the network and its 250 employees.
 In October of 2012, Kaplan was contracted by the Madison Square Garden Company and Fuse Network to create and executive produce a 30-minute daily news program solely about music.
 The program is called Fuse News, and deals with daily breaking news in the music business including.